changh95/Study-Resources-Review/README.md

 --|--|--
 C++|edX|Microsoft|

+I don't know if C++ is just hard, of just this lecture is hard to understand... but one thing is sure.
+This lecture is **HARD**.

 <details><summary>Expand</summary>
 <p>

-**TL;DR** : I don't know if C++ is just hard, of just this lecture is hard to understand... but one thing is sure.
-This lecture is HARD.

 Pros:
   - Experts from Microsoft talks about C++.